ashuvssut/the-morse-code-project/README.md

 - A WebApp that teaches people Morse Code and helps to remember Morse codes easily.

 - Used HTML, SASS and JavaScript.
-Used JS Object-oriented programming.

 - Used JS WebAudio API to: